Jay Miner: Atari

 Due to its manufacturing of the MOS Technology 65xx series of chips, Synertek was recommended as a partner to Atari, Inc. after it had been decided to use the MOS 6507 for their upcoming Atari VCS home video game console.
 One of Atari's engineers, Harold Lee, had worked with Miner at Standard MicroSystems and suggested him as the designer for a custom chip which would power Atari's new console.
 Through an arrangement with Synertek, Atari hired Miner in late 1975 to lead the chip design for the Atari VCS, primarily that of the display hardware, the TIA.

 Miner was also the designer on the follow-up technology intended for a successor console to the Atari VCS.
-The ANTIC and CTIA were created with enhanced capabilities compared to the TIA but the project was altered from a video game console into what would become the Atari 8-bit family of home computers.
+The ANTIC and CTIA were created with enhanced capabilities compared to the TIA but the project was altered from a video game console into what would become the Atari 8-bit computers.
 Due to clashes with management over this and other decisions, Miner left Atari before the release of the computers and found his way into the medical world.
 He worked for a company called Zymos Corporation and received two patents for a microprocessor-driven pacemaker made into a product by the company Intermedics Inc. called Cosmos.

 Amiga

-In 1982, Miner was approached by Larry Kaplan, former console programmer at Atari, about starting a new company to create a video game hardware without the oversight of a large corporation.
-They would become two of the co-founders of the company Hi-Toro (eventually renamed Amiga Corporation), where Miner headed the development of a chipset called Lorraine.
-The company entered financial straits which led it first into a temporary deal with Atari, Inc. and then acquisition by Commodore International.
-The Amiga computer was released in 1985 and, though not successful in mass market penetration, gained a devoted following among specialized users and computer game players.
+In 1979, Miner was approached by David Morse, vice president from Tonka Toys, about starting a new company to create video game hardware without the oversight of a large corporation.
+Jay Miner agreed to take control of engineering on two conditions: that the design be a computer, and that it be a 16/32-bit system built around the Motorola 68000 CPU.
+They would become two of the co-founders of the company Hi-Toro.
+In 1979 the soon-to-be-called Amiga was called the Lorraine.
+In 1980 with the hardware in hand suddenly became the sole focus of Hi-Toro which was eventually renamed Amiga Corporation.
+Soon, the company suffered financial difficulties which led it first into a temporary deal with Atari, Inc. and then acquisition by Commodore International.

-Miner continued to work for Amiga Corporation as a subsidiary of Commodore but once again grew frustrated with the management style of the company.
-His frustrations largely revolved around what he said was Commodore marketing executives' failure to penetrate the Amiga into the low cost computer market.
-He left to work as a consultant for the company sometime after 1988, during which time he would appear at various Amiga shows and user group meetings.
-Among the Amiga users he was known as "Padre" or "the father of the Amiga", recognized for his contributions to the power of the machine.
+Miner continued to work for Amiga Corporation as a subsidiary of Commodore.
+Jay still owned Amiga, because of the patents/IP, but once again grew frustrated with the management style of the company.
+His frustrations largely revolved around what he said was Commodore marketing executives' failure to penetrate the Amiga into the low-cost computer market.
+He still owned the majority of Amiga.

 Miner's last electronics job was at the company Ventritex, operating medical instrumentation and designing chips which controlled a cardiac defibrillator.